 The biggest mistake you could make…

-Thanks to compounding interest, your problems will literally get worse with each month that passes.
-Even if you are unemployed and have no way to even pay a penny, getting in touch with your lenders could save you time, money, and heartache.
+Thanks to compounding interest, your problems will get worse with each month that passes.
+Even if you are unemployed and have no way to pay a penny, getting in touch with your lenders could save you time, money, and heartache.
 OK, so the biggest mistake you could make would be robbing a bank or something absurd to pay off your student loans.
-Either way, ignoring them is a REALLY bad idea.
+Either way, ignoring them is a horrible idea.

 Another bad idea…

 Why so easy?
-You have a full student loan balance with them, and they are making money on interest every day.
-They know that it is almost impossible to get rid of student loan debt in bankruptcy.
+Lenders make money on interest every day.
+They also know that it is almost impossible to get rid of student loan debt in bankruptcy.
 Letting you go in forbearance means they will be making extra money on you.

 However, there are limited circumstances where a forbearance is a reasonable idea.
 If you need a temporary break in the bills, it can help.
 For example, if you are starting a new job in 2 months, and a forbearance will allow you to pay your other bills, it could be a good idea.
 Compare that to the person who has a job, but their job doesn’t quite pay enough to cover the student loan bills.
 If that job won’t change very soon, a forbearance makes things worse in the long run.
 One lender may give you a six-month break, but you will only owe more after those six months.
 It just makes things worse in the long run.

 A good rule of thumb on forbearance: It can be a temporary solution to a temporary problem.
 If you have long-term financial issues, a forbearance will only make things worse.

 Like so much in life, there is no shortcut or easy way out.
 Do your research.
 Learn everything you can about student loans.
 Make a plan, not just for the next month but for the next ten years.
-It may not be easy, but it can be done, and today is the best day to do it.
+It may not be easy, but you can do it, and today is the best day to do it.